 For workers who are injured on the job, the Maryland workers’ compensation system is supposed to provide for full medical care and partial wage replacement benefits through a relatively quick and painless administrative process.
 For those who have been through the system, however, they know the process is not always fast or simple, and workers’ comp does not make up for the full amount of losses experienced by an injured worker.
 Fortunately, there may be an alternative available.
-The experienced Maryland third party negligence lawyers at the Law Offices of Steinhardt, Siskind & Associates, LLC pursue third-party negligence claims in appropriate cases to get the maximum in compensation and benefits for injured workers.
+The experienced Maryland third party negligence lawyers at the Law Offices of Steinhardt, Siskind & Lieberman, LLC pursue third-party negligence claims in appropriate cases to get the maximum in compensation and benefits for injured workers.
 Learn more about third-party negligence below, and contact our office if you have been injured on the job.

 What is Third-Party Negligence?

 Workers’ compensation is often thought of as the only option available for an injured worker to get monetary benefits, but this is not always the case.
 Sometimes a third party (not the employer and not the employee) is responsible for causing the worker’s injuries.
 In this situation, the injured worker may have a valid claim for damages against that negligent third party.
 This claim is separate and apart from the workers’ compensation claim.
 In other words, you can file and collect workers’ compensation benefits after an on-the-job injury and still go after a negligent third party for the legal harm caused to you, including pain and suffering damages and other forms of compensation not available from Maryland workers’ comp.

 Here are just a few examples of work-related accidents where third-party negligence may also be present: